kniet/Student-Management-System-Version-2.0/README.md

 6. Build and deploy the application to your web server

 # Usage
-To log into the application, use the username "admin" and password "admin".
+To log into the application, use the username "admin" and password "admin" or username "kuba" and password "abc".
 Once logged in, you will be able to add, edit, search and delete students and view informations about them.
 You can also create new users through the registration panel.
 There is only one "admin" role, the rest of users have basic roles, so you can see how the authorization works.